Harshada-Manoj-Patil/Currency-Calculation-MicroServices/README.md

 ## Features ##

-1. REST APIs for microservice for currency calculation
+1. REST API for currency calculation

 /currency-calculation/from/{from}/to/{to}/amount/{amount}

-2. REST APIs for Exchange microservice to return exchange rates /currency-rate/from/{from}/to/{to}
+2. REST API to return exchange rates /currency-rate/from/{from}/to/{to}